adrb441/rock-paper-scissors/README.md

 # rock-paper-scissors
-Game of rock paper scissors developed in JavaScript played through the console.
+Game of rock paper scissors developed in JavaScript played with buttons and div text ouputs.